MidoriKami/MemoryMarker/README.md

 - If you have the WaymarkPreset plugin installed, MemoryMarker will not replace the waymark slots with the saved waymarks

-  - Unexpected behavior may result from having both MemoryMarker and WaymarPreset installed
+  - Unexpected behavior may result from having both MemoryMarker and WaymarkPreset installed

   - It is not recommended to use both WaymarkPreset and MemoryMarker at the same time